Dark Background: Key Benefits and Best Practices for UI/UX

 I. Introduction

-Dark mode is a design with dark backgrounds and light text for the user interface.
+The dark mode is a design with dark backgrounds and light text for the user interface.
 It reduces eye strain and saves battery life.
 Initially used for monochrome monitors, the industry later shifted to light backgrounds.

 The resurgence of dark mode began in the late 2010s due to user demand and OLED screens.
-Apple and Google incorporated dark mode into their operating systems in 2019, making it a standard feature in modern software design.
+Apple and Google incorporated dark mode into their operating systems in 2019, making it a standard feature in modern software design

 II.
-Key Benefits of Dark Mode
+Key Benefits of Dark Background

 User Comfort